GuiltyWorks/RotateSkybox/Readme_EN.txt

 [How to Use]
-1.Select as a Shader of the material used for Skybox 2.Adjust parameters such as X-Axis Rotation, X-Axis Rotation Speed ​​and X-Axis Default Degree
+1.Select as a Shader of the material used for Skybox 2.Adjust parameters such as ?-Axis Rotation, ?-Axis Rotation Speed, ?-Axis Default Degree, and ?-Directional Inversion